 It is important to note that our policy is not to alter the historical record by removing accurate stories from our archive, even when they are years or decades old - if a story is an accurate record of what was correctly reported at the time, then our view is that it should stay in our archive unchanged.

 Our training process

 Editorial staff are trained in media law, and go to considerable lengths in their newsgathering to source stories.
+Tes Global uses the Editors' Code of Practice as the basis for its standards.

 Our record on compliance